Last updated on March 30th, 2020

 Places of shooting ‘Princess and I’ in the Kingdom of Yangdon

 Kingdom of Yangdon is a real country though name was fiction.
 And watch out for the flag that flutters in front of Trashichhoe Dzong in the movie.
-Because it isn’t Bhutan’s National Fly.
-If you want to travel to Kingdom of Yangdon, read this article and also this as to plan your vacation well.
+Because it isn’t Bhutan’s National Flag.
+If you want to travel to Kingdom of Yangdon, read this article and also this.
 People from the Kingdom of Bhutan would be happy to see you all!

-Recommend to read following travel experiences and exciting travel stories from the Philippines:
+Recommend to read following experiences and travel stories from the Philippines:

 - Travelling Cebu for the first time – 10 DONTs to keep in your Mind.